 When can I harvest Beetroot?

-You will generally see the beetroot bulb come up just above the surface of the soil, when it is close to, or ready for harvest.
-Harvest anywhere between a golf ball to tennis ball size.
+You will generally see the Beetroot bulb come up just above the surface of the soil, when it's close to, or ready for harvest.
+Harvest the beetroot anywhere between a golf ball to tennis ball size.
 Beetroot leaves and stems are also edible.

 Pests